Nolan Ryan: Later activity

 Nolan Ryan's post-retirement business interests include being the principal owner of Ryan Sanders Sports and Entertainment, which is the ownership group for the Round Rock Express, the Triple-A affiliate of the Texas Rangers.
+When the Texas Rangers moved to The Ballpark in Arlington during the 1994 season, he threw the ceremonial first pitch for an exhibition game between the Rangers and the New York Mets for the stadium's soft opening day on April 1, 1994.

+From 1994 to 1997, Ryan became a volunteer pitching coach for the TCU Horned Frogs whilst his two sons, Reid and Reese, played for them while they were enrolled at Texas Christian University.